-These are flowers that are full of character, beauty & scent.
+The flowers I grow are full of character, beauty & scent.
 They may not be huge tall blooms that require a large cut glass vase, but often are smaller, quainter, with an amazing variety of colours, textures & shapes.
-Click here for more floral photos.

 My flowers are carefully nurtured; I don’t use peat, and I grow without the use of pesticides or weedkillers.
 In my flower patch, there are plants that help support wildlife, something for the bees (lots of flowers for a start!), shrubs & trees for birds to nest in, along with piles of leaves and bowls of water for the hedgehogs.
 Seasonality is very important, I love looking forward to flowers blooming; there is always something gorgeous to treasure in any season.